ccdaisy/Spiral-Knights-Model-Converter/README.md

 *PLANNED BUT NOT GOING TO BE IMPLEMENTED*
  - Compact and user friendly model + animation editor in the program
  - Export VALVE .MDL files for usage in Source Film-Maker

+#// TO DO LIST AND IDEAS
+ - Should I try to copy in Three Rings's code into my project?
+This would have to be quite hacky, but it may be what I have to do.